iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

   - Posts by Role Type *(posts-by-role-type)*
     - Number of created posts grouped by vanilla's predefined role types.
   - Contributors *(contributors)*
-    - Number of distinct members having created a post.
+    - Number of distinct users having created a post.
   - Contributors by Category *(contributors-by-category)*
-    - Number of distinct members, having created a post, grouped by categories.
+    - Number of distinct users, having created a post, grouped by categories.
   - Contributors by Role Type *(contributors-by-role-type)*
-    - Number of distinct members, having created a post, grouped by vanilla's predefined role types.
+    - Number of distinct users, having created a post, grouped by vanilla's predefined role types.

 ## Q&A